 A little more woodsy, don’t you think?
 I think this handy gal might need her own calendar in her office.

-AND stick around for more 15 minute DIY Gift Ideas this week and share your own ideas on Friday at the link party.
+AND stick around for more 15 minute DIY Gift Ideas this week.
 Toodle-loo!

 Disclosure: I was not paid to mention Spoonflower in this post.
 I just think they are a cool company with a unique offering.